Our investment

 ---|---|

-Projected increase in mobile subscriber base from 12.6m to 14m by 2031 and projected increase in fibre subscriber base from 0.9m homes and businesses to 2.6m in 2031.
+Projected increase in mobile subscriber base from 12.6 mllion to 14 million by 2031 and projected increase in fibre subscriber base from 0.9 million homes and businesses to 2.6 million in 2031.
 Prices are predicted to reduce from a blended ARPU (Average Revenue per User) of €4.5 to €2.7 by 2031. |

-An increase of 10% mobile broadband penetration yields an increase in 2% in GDP per capita in African geographies.
+An increase of 10 per cent mobile broadband penetration yields an increase in 2 per cent in GDP per capita in African geographies.
 African firms using the internet have 3.7 times higher labour productivity than non-users. |

 Contribution/additionality